fermyon/wasm-languages/swift.md

 From there, the `swift` tool works as usual.

+One of Fermyon's engineers has been working on a [Spin SDK for Swift](https://github.com/endocrimes/swiftwasm-test).
+It's in its early stages.

 ### Optimizing

 You may find that optimizing Swift code with `wasm-opt` (part of [Binaryen](https://github.com/WebAssembly/binaryen)) can cut down binary size.
 The `hello.wasm` compiled below was 9.1M.
 Running it through `wasm-opt -Os` cut it down to 5.0M.